SajjadSadeh/simple-blog-app/README.md

 ## client folder

-The client folder contains a view program which should be started from the command
+The client folder contains a vue program which should be run from the following command
+I didn't work much on the appearance, maybe I'll get to that later
 ```
 npm run dev
 ```
-I didn't work much on its appearance, maybe I'll get to that later

 ## server folder